rynge/xenon_runsDB_api/docs/docs.md

 * "Pseudo" status - MongoDB queries to get status of a run through "data" field have been translated into a status for the run
 * Additions/updates only for necessary fields, e.g. gains
-* Read-only queries return anywhere one to many run documents
+* Read-only queries return list of run identifiers
 * Updates and additions can only access a single run document at a time.
 NOTE:
 This may change